Best Laptop Bags iMore 2021

 Best for Small Laptops: Peak Design Everyday Messenger

-Although it's technically designed as a camera bag, the Peak Design Messenger functions beautifully as a laptop bag for smaller computers and tablets as well.
+Although it's technically designed as a camera bag, the Peak Design Messenger functions beautifully as a laptop bag for smaller computers and tablets.
 The weatherproof and DWR-coated shell protects all of your devices from the elements, and that canvas look is pretty snazzy.

 The removable dividers and inserts make it easy to keep things organized, whether you're toting around camera equipment or work gear.
 Then there's plenty of room for a tablet and a 13-inch MacBook Pro.
 There's also a zipper atop the bag that lets you sneak in and out without having to actually open the front flap.
 Unfortunately, it won't fit larger laptops, but it's an excellent solution for smaller laptops, tablets, and of course, cameras.